Dr Karen McBride

 I am a researcher and have presented papers at numerous research conferences both in the UK and overseas.

 I also try to remain engaged with the accountancy profession.
 My research has involved interviews with senior people in the profession and this along with other research projects has helped me to keep up to date with current developments and issues.

-I currently have an impact support role for the School of Business and Law.
+Until REF2021, I had an impact support role for the School of Business and Law.

 Research interests include: